Introduction: DIY - Motorcycle Air Horn Install Upgrade - 2017 Kawasaki Ninja 650 / Z650

 Step 2: Remove the Fairings

 All the wiring you will need to access is pretty much on the left side of the bike.
-If you are thinking about taking on this project, you probably know everything you need to know about how to remove all the fairings off this bike, so unless you have specific questions (direct them to the comments below), I'll skip over this part.
+If you are thinking about taking on this project, you probably know everything you need to know about how to remove all the fairings off this bike.
+Unless you have specific questions (direct them to the comments below), I'll skip over this part.
 Removing the tank will also be just about necessary (which is easily done).

 Pro tip: Mark your chain with a Permanent Oil Pen to make oiling your chain a lot easier (see picture).
 That way you know where you started, and where to end.